JustBobinAround/lisa/README.md

 ### Change Log

+- **2024-08-16 21:00**: Added to type checking system.
+I think I need to change `as` and `pass_to` function calls to keywords so that users can overload their operation.
 - **2024-08-10 23:32**: Finished most of parser.
 Will be starting intermediate analyzer tomorrow.
 - **2024-07-29 20:38**: Added initial engine boilerplate